 - The two sunflower mazes are staggered in order to extend the sunflower happiness over more of the summer.
 The first maze opens in late June and the second maze typically opens about a month later.

-- The Chaptico Maze is will be open Wednesday-Sunday 10am-830pm.
+- The Morganza Maze is the first maze to open in 2020 and will be open Tuesday-Sunday 10am-830pm.

 - Location: 37260 Manor Rd Chaptico, MD 20621

 - The Maze is free for kids age 6 and below and $10 for adults and kids 7 and over.
 There are discounts for military families and groups.

 - You can also pick your own sunflowers!
 They are $1 a stem plus admission cost.

 - Here is the Goldpetal Farm website and Facebook page.

 The Maryland Agricultural Resource Council (MARC) in Cockeysville, MD started planting sunflower fields a few years ago, and they celebrate the occasion with lovely pick your own fields.
 Here is what you need to know if you decide to go:

 - Peak bloom is typically late August through late September; but this timing varies based on weather patterns and when the sunflowers are planted.

 - The pick your own cost is $1 per stem and $10 for a dozen stems.
 Payment is on the honor system.